thomas-alexandre-milvue/THERAPIXEL-REPORT-WORKFLOW/README.md

 ```

 ### 5️⃣  Export workflow artifacts
-`export_workflow.py` copies raw inputs, structured JSON, templates, Gemini JSONs and final Markdown to your Downloads folder.
+`export_workflow.py` copies raw inputs, structured JSON, templates and the final
+Markdown to your Downloads folder.
 Use `-o` to pick a different destination.

 ---